MicrosoftDocs/semantic-kernel-docs/semantic-kernel/how-to/vector-store-connectors/vector-store-custom-mapper.md

 ---
 # How to create a custom mapper for a Vector Store connector (Experimental)

-In this how to, we will show how you can replace the default mapper with your own mapper, and how you can use a record definition to define a storage schema that does not resemble your data model.
-We will use Qdrant, but the concepts will be similar for other connectors.
+In this how to, we will show how you can replace the default mapper for a vector store record collection with your own mapper.

+We will use Qdrant to demonstrate this functionality, but the concepts will be similar for other connectors.

 ## Background